U.S., allies taking urgent action on Libya missiles

 "We know that terrorist groups have expressed interest in obtaining these weapons.
 The possibility that these weapons might cross borders is an area of considerable concern."

-Shapiro said the U.S. State Department was planning to allocate another $25 million (15.8 million pounds) to help deal with the problem and to send more technical experts to Libya.
+Shapiro said the U.S. State Department was planning to allocate another $25 million to help deal with the problem and to send more technical experts to Libya.
 He said it was seeking contributions from other countries as soon as possible.

 "Our allies in Europe understand and share our urgency and are eager to work with us," he said.